 2 Ontario Ministry of Energy, Northern Development and Mines Assessment File #41J11SE0023.

 3 Ontario Ministry of Energy, Northern Development and Mines Assessment File #41J11SE0031.

-ALX is conducting a review of geophysical data available in the public domain to apply new modelling techniques to existing data, and plans to carry out a helicopter-borne airborne electromagnetic survey in 2021.
-New geophysical targets that could be related to the historical mineral occurrences at Cannon Copper would be followed up in the summer of 2021 by prospecting, the use of leading-edge geochemical and ground geophysical surveys, and future diamond drilling, if warranted.
+ALX is conducting a review of geophysical data available in the public domain to apply new modelling techniques to existing data.
+In April 2021, ALX executed a contract for a VTEMTM survey at Cannon Copper consisting of 142 line-kilometres covering the property.
+The airborne survey is expected to commence in the second Quarter of 2021.
+New geophysical targets that could be related to the historical mineral occurrences at Cannon Copper are planned to be followed up in the summer and fall of 2021 by prospecting, the use of leading-edge geochemical and ground geophysical surveys, and future diamond drilling, if warranted.